 There are many non-hormonal methods of coping with these symptoms, including relaxation training, anti-depressants such as Zoloft, and neuromodulators such as Neurontin.
 Some patients do well on herbal preparations containing black cohosh.

 After menopause, women are deficient in several hormones, estrogen, progesterone, and testosterone.
 We can test your levels of each of these hormones and help you determine which, if any, you want to replace.
 Various preparations are available to replace the deficient hormones, including tablets, vaginal creams, patches, and pellets, involving either natural bio-identical hormones or artificial hormones.
 We will help you find the preparation that is right for you.

 Menopause care also includes monitoring of your bone density and treatment or prevention of osteoporosis.
 This can be done with a DEXA bone density measurement done every 2-5 years to assess your bone health, and then informed decisions can be made about treatment.
 A variety of medications, both hormonal and non-hormonal are available, in tablets or injections, to prevent fractures and pain as you grow older.

 Sexual problems are common after menopause, and usually have to do with pain during intercourse, or a loss of sex drive, or both.
 We will help you determine the cause of your sexual problem, and plan an approach that works for you.

-Doctor Holley can also help you manage your other medical problems in the context of menopause, including cholesterol screening, diabetes screening, thyroid replacement, and more.
+Dr. Holley and Teresa can also help you manage your other medical problems in the context of menopause, including cholesterol screening, diabetes screening, thyroid replacement, and more.
 Menopause marks a golden time in your life, and with proper care you can enjoy it to the fullest.